 For many organizations and individuals, VPNs are intended to provide a layer of security to their internet connection by obfuscating or masking IP addresses.
 But if the connection to that VPN is compromised, as in the case of a PSK, there are new vulnerabilities for network users.
 This is why it’s essential for network administrators to stay on top of PSK security and implement strong key management practices.

 The first way to do this is to generate a strong shared secret from the get-go.
 As previously mentioned, longer shared secrets are harder to crack than shorter ones, so many-character keys are the best first defense against an attack.
-If you use a machine identity protection platform to generate keys and certificates, you can set policies that will ensure strong cryptographic attributes.
+If you use a machine identity management platform to generate keys and certificates, you can set policies that will ensure strong cryptographic attributes.

 Perhaps the most important thing any network administrator can do to mitigate security risks to PSKs is to change passwords.
 As with any password, PSK passwords should be changed frequently.
 In addition, if a security compromise is possible, as in the event of an access-allowed employee leaving the organization, passwords should be changed to prevent malicious access to the network.

 A PSK is not going to be suitable for all networks within all organizations.
 Setup is complicated and can be expensive.
 However, these things are also true for VPNs in most cases, and because VPNs create security risks at the same time that they prevent others, a PSK can be a good way to protect the network.
 When appropriate precautions are taken to avoid vulnerabilities, a PSK can simplify and protect network authentication processes.